-In 2014, Prince Harry created and helped organise the Invictus Games in London.
+In 2014, Prince Harry created and helped organise the first Invictus Games in London.
 The Games are an international adaptive sporting event for wounded, injured and sick Servicemen and women.
 They use the power of sport to inspire recover, support rehabilitation and generate a wider understanding and respect of all those who serve their country.
 The inaugural Invictus Games held in London saw over 400 competitors from 13 nations compete in nine adaptive sports, and has since been hosted in Orlando, Florida with Games planned for 2017 and 2018 respectively.

 Prince Harry's official title is His Royal Highness Prince Henry of Wales.